INFO-ESIPE/note-taking/ESIPE/Semestre 5 (Pavie)/Web And Multimedia Technologies/02 - Images/02 - (Digital) Images.md

 The files are lossless compressed via **Lempel-Ziv-Welch (LZW)**, where sequences of same-colour pixels are coded on a "number of pixels -> colour" row.
 	*This works well for large single-colour areas.*

-**GIF89a** allows a colour of the CLUT to be transparent (funny discord GIFs with invisible background) :
+**GIF89a** allows a colour of the CLUT to be transparent (funny discord GIFs with invisible background):
 ![[invisible.png|500]]

 A web conversion software usually selects the 256 most relevant colours of the image, and place them into the palette.
 However, the colours will now always be selected from the **System Palette**, defined by the OS:
 ![[palettes.png|500]]
 > [!info]
-> 216 of the 256 colours are the same (between Windows and Mac), they are called the **Safe palette*.
+> 216 of the 256 colours are the same (between Windows and Mac), they are called the **Safe palette**.

 We then obtain something similar to this (Macintosh) :
 ![[conversion.png]]
 > [!tip]
-> Process is clearly noticeable when you zoom on the converted image, especially in the top left-hand corner.*
+> Dithering process is clearly noticeable when you zoom on the converted image, especially in the top left-hand corner.

 ****